 “Federal judges were interpreting a law to basically say it’s legal to host advertisements for children?
 This is the United States of America!
 What the F?” – Julia Felsenthal, Vogue Magazine

-NBC Nightly News anchor Kate Snow reports on I AM JANE DOE on NBC Nightly News.
+NBC Nightly News reports on I AM JANE DOE.

 “In “I Am Jane Doe,” filmmaker Mary Mazzio reveals the sordid world of underage sex trafficking, specifically as it pertains to young women who were forced into prostitution… I am observing the self-evident fact that film has exceptional — maybe even unique — power to shape and inform our norms, expectations and desires.
 That might be the chief reason it matters so much who makes them.” – Ann Hornaday, The Washington Post